 Yet, as Goldstein surmises from nearly all who are profiled in the story, the closing of the G.M. factory would present new difficulties and Janesville would not experience a comeback like before.
 Despite G.M. keeping the factory on standby status until 2015, its remaining workforce would settle for buyouts, keep their jobs by migrating to other factories or retrain for other careers that were not guaranteed upon graduation.
 These were decisions, Goldstein writes, that previous generations did not have to make.

 Beyond the loss of the G.M. plant, Janesville would suffer more indignities.
-A devastating flood and the closures of subsidiary factories that supplied G.M., like Lear Corporation, would compound the economic disaster, creating more families living in poverty and something Goldstein says was never considered before — youth homelessness.
+A devastating flood and the closures of subsidiary factories which supplied G.M., like Lear Corporation, would compound the economic disaster, creating more families living in poverty and something Goldstein says was never considered before — youth homelessness.

 Through the stories of three families: the Wopats, Whiteakers and the Vaughns, we are given a year-by-year breakdown of the decisions and sacrifices they make to keep their homes and feed their families.
 Some become what Goldstein calls “G.M.
 Gypsies,” in effect migrant workers divided between factory towns, Fort Worth on weekdays and Janesville on the weekends.
 Others try their hand with re-skilling, going to college to train for jobs which end up paying far less than the hard-fought union wages they received from G.M.